doc-detective/doc-detective/README.md

 This project handles test parsing and web-based UI testing--it doesn't support results reporting or notifications.
 This framework is a part of testing infrastructures and needs to be complimented by other components.

-## Beta status

-Doc Detective v2 is in beta.
-The beta currently supports the following browsers and platforms:

-- Commands: `runTests`, `runCoverage`
-- Apps: Firefox, Chrome(ium)
-- Platforms: Windows, macOS, Linux (tested on Ubuntu)

-When support for at least the following features, apps, and platforms are implemented, v2 will exit beta:

-- Commands: `suggestTests`
-- Actions: startRecording, stopRecording

-After the v2 stable release, future updates may include support for the following items:

-- Apps: Safari, iOS Safari, Edge, Android Chrome, native Windows, native macOS, native Linux
-- Platforms: iOS, Android

 ## Components

-Doc Detective has multiple components to integrate with your workflows as you need it to:
+Doc Detective has multiple components that integrate with your workflows as you need them to:

-- Doc Detective (this repo): A standalone CLI tool that enables testing without a separate Node project.
+- Doc Detective (this repo): A standalone tool that enables testing without a separate Node project.
 - [Doc Detective Core](https://github.com/doc-detective/doc-detective-core/tree/2.0.0): An NPM package that provides the testing functionality.
 - [Doc Detective Docs](https://github.com/doc-detective/doc-detective.github.io): Source files for [doc-detective.com](https://doc-detective.com).